+Policy SD13: Provision and Protection of Health and Community Facilities

-SO1, SO2, SO4, SO5, SO7, SO8, SO9, SO10, SO14. wide high quality, a rk with developers and strategic partners to provide District ccessible and inclusive health, and community facilities by: , . th, wellbeing, social, spiritual, sport, leisure and cultural use by schools, clubs, community organisations and the b) Encouraging the where opportun e co-location of educational, health and community facilities ities arise; cilities are needed as a result of a development proposal, uire the provision of: ty facility on site or contributions towards the expansion of - community provision off site; and/or cility on site or contributions towards the expansion of existing rovision off site. a Health Impact As nent schemes, the Council may require the applicant to submit sessment to identify the health implications for the local rom the development. • e alternative use of buildings or sites required for the and community facilities will not be permitted unless: a.
-Adequate replac ement provision is made; • er a requirement for the facility in that location or an ty in the locality has the capacity to meet those need; and community facilities, it can be demonstrated the current use nomically viable and there is no prospect of it becoming Evidence base Sustainability Appraisal, August 2021.
+Strategic Objectives SO1, SO2, SO4, SO5, SO7, SO8, SO9, SO10, SO14.

+- 1. The Council will work with developers and strategic partners to provide District wide high quality, accessible and inclusive health, and community facilities by: - a) Enhancing health, wellbeing, social, spiritual, sport, leisure and cultural provision for the use by schools, clubs, community organisations and the public; - b) Encouraging the co-location of educational, health and community facilities where opportunities arise; - 2.
+Where additional facilities are needed as a result of a development proposal, the Council will require the provision of: - a new community facility on site or contributions towards the expansion of existing or new community provision off site; and/or - a new health facility on site or contributions towards the expansion of existing or new health provision off site.

+For larger development schemes, the Council may require the applicant to submit a Health Impact Assessment to identify the health implications for the local population arising from the development.

+- 3. Development for the alternative use of buildings or sites required for the provision of health and community facilities will not be permitted unless: - a.
+Adequate replacement provision is made; - b.
+There is no longer a requirement for the facility in that location or an alternative facility in the locality has the capacity to meet those need; and - c.
+For commercial community facilities, it can be demonstrated the current use is no longer economically viable and there is no prospect of it becoming viable.

+Evidence base • Sustainability Appraisal, August 2021.
 Wood Group UK Ltd. Ashfield Health and Wellbeing Partnership Strategy Be Healthy, Be Happy, 2021 - 2025 Ashfield Health and Wellbeing Partnership.
-National Planning Policy and Guidance NPPF 2019, Part 2: Achieving sustainable development.
+National Planning Policy and Guidance • NPPF 2019, Part 2: Achieving sustainable development.
+1 olicy and odidance • NPPF 2019, Part 8: Promoting healthy and safe communities.

-Planning Practice Guidance: Healthy and safe communities as of August 2021. f -- ---
+• Planning Practice Guidance: Healthy and safe communities as of August 2021.